2.7 Las Vegas Arrival ...and Getting to the Hotel from Airport

 It is a long journey to the main airport terminal area and you can take the tram or walk.
 If you walk you’ll enjoy the luxury of moving sidewalks every so often.
 Make your way towards the main terminal and baggage claim area which will be down stairs.
 Be sure you have your claim tickets with you which may or may not be checked.

-A little known service is that the MGM Grand and Signature hotels have remote check in counters at the airport near the baggage claim area in Terminal 1.
-It is open from 9:00 a.m. – 6:00 p.m..Tuesday & Wednesday; 9:00 a.m.-- to 10:00 p.m.
+Beware: A little known service was that the MGM Grand and Signature hotels have remote check in counters at the airport near the baggage claim area in Terminal 1.
+IT'S LONG GONE!!!
+It used to operate open from 9:00 a.m. – 6:00 p.m..Tuesday & Wednesday; 9:00 a.m.-- to 10:00 p.m.
 Thursday to Monday.
-Guests staying at these hotels can check in right at the airport.
-It is located in the South baggage claim area directly across from carousels #1 and #2, at the base of the escalators.
-While you will be able to get your room keys and purchase transportation to the hotel there, you will have to get your own bags to your room.
+Guests staying at these hotels used to check in right at the airport.
+It was located in the South baggage claim area directly across from carousels #1 and #2, at the base of the escalators.
+While you were be able to get your room keys and purchase transportation to the hotel there, you will have to get your own bags to your room.

-The rental car counters are near the baggage claim area.
-You’ll have to ride a bus to get to the various rental car lots.
-We do not recommend that you rent a car in Las Vegas.
+The rental cars companies have moved to their new center called "McCarran Rent-A-Car Center" located at 7135 Gilespie Street, just three miles from the airport with easy freeway access to Interstates 15 and 215 and the Strip and it's open is open 24 hours.
+You’ll have to ride a free shuttle service between the terminals and the center to get to the various rental car rentals kiosk.
+We do not recommend that you rent a car in Las Vegas unless you are planning to travel surrounding area of the city by car.
 Public transportation is more efficient and easier to deal with.
 More on this later.

 You will find taxis and the shuttle buses that run to the Strip or downtown just outside the baggage area.
 We recommend purchasing a round trip shuttle bus ride.

-Taxicabs are available outside on the east side of baggage claim, outside of door exits 1-5.
+Taxicabs are available outside on the east side of baggage claim, outside of door exits 1-4 on Terminal 1 and at Terminal 3, taxis are conveniently located outside on Level Zero.
 We recommend, however, that you take the shuttle.
 There is no direct city bus service from the airport to the Vegas Strip.

 The Las Vegas Strip is a little more than 3 miles long and extends from the Stratosphere Hotel-Casino on the north to the Mandalay Bay Resort-Casino on the south.